nobodyF34R/ykw-editors/README.md

 ## Legend

-my-editors: work in progress python editors

-compiled: all the editors in exe form
+editors: all the editors builds for Windows, MacOS, and Linux

-save-tools: decrypt and encrypt yokai watch saves manually
+python-tools: decrypt and encrypt yokai watch saves manually

 source-code: all the editors' code